tonibuenter/remotequery-java/docs/orm-myths.md

 **Comment**:

-Even being enthusiastic about object-oriented concepts, I learned that implementing data access classes  with inheritence result in a painful experience. painful.
+Even being enthusiastic about object-oriented concepts, I learned that implementing data access classes with inheritence result in a painful experience.
 Avoiding inheritance on implementation in OO and RDB models is by far the best solution.

 ### Identity